cloudconformity/documentation-api/IaCScanning.md

-# Cloud Conformity Infrastructure as Code (IaC) Scanning API
+# Cloud Conformity Infrastructure Template Scanner API

 ## Introduction
-Cloud Conformity provides IaC Scanning capability as a preventative measure to ensure your AWS infrastructure remains compliant by detecting risks in IaC files before they are launched into AWS.
+Cloud Conformity provides Template Scanner capability as a preventative measure to ensure your AWS infrastructure remains compliant by detecting risks in infrastructure template files before they are launched into AWS.

 This API endpoint is suitable for CI/CD pipelines and automation.

 ## Scan a CloudFormation template
-This endpoint is used to scan an IaC file.
+This endpoint is used to scan an infrastructure template file.
 Currently, CloudFormation template is supported.

 #### Endpoint:
 `POST /v1/iac-scanning/scan`

 _Note:_ This API endpoint is subject to change in path, method, and format of input and output.

 Request payload is a [JSON:API 1.0](https://jsonapi.org/format/1.0/) compatible structure consisting of the following data attributes:
-* **type:** Type of the IaC file.
+* **type:** Type of the infrastructure template file.
   - Type: string
   - Values: `cloudformation-template`
-* **contents:** Contents of the IaC file.
+* **contents:** Contents of the infrastructure template file.
   - Type: string
   - Value: JSON or Yaml string

 _Example:_
 - Request:
 	```json5